sisinflab/warprec/warprec/utils/config/README.md

 ...
 ```

-and the strategies will be executed from top to bottom.
-These are all the strategies available:
+The filtering strategies will be applied from top to bottom as listed.
+The following strategies are currently supported:

-`MinRating`: All the transactions with a rating value lower then the min_rating will be discarded.
-Cannot be used in implicit rating scenarios.
+`MinRating`: Removes all interactions with a rating value strictly lower than the specified `min_rating` threshold.
+This strategy is not compatible with implicit feedback datasets.

 ```yaml
 filtering: